GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/verify-firewall-rules.md

 ### Failure Reason

 {insight}
 The health checks are currently failing due to a misconfigured firewall.
-This is preventing Google Cloud probers from connecting to your backends, causing the load balancer to consider them unhealthy.
+This prevents Google Cloud probers from connecting to your backends, causing the load balancer to consider them unhealthy.

 ### Failure Remediation